-People with anorexia or bulimia may be more susceptible to drug overdose or alcohol poisoning because of their lower body weights, making substance abuse all the more dangerous.
+People with anorexia or bulimia may be more susceptible to drug overdose or alcohol poisoning because of their lower body weights, making substance use all the more dangerous.
 Each of the following substances carries its own particular set of symptoms and side effects.

-Alcohol is among the most common substances to be abused by people with eating disorders for a variety of reasons.
+Alcohol is among the most common substances to be used by people with eating disorders for a variety of reasons.
 For one, it is generally easy to acquire, provided the person is of age.
 In excess, it leads to vomiting, and it also has a dehydration effect.

-When binge-drinking and alcohol abuse coincide, dangers include alcohol poisoning (which can be deadly), brain damage, and sexual health issues stemming from poor judgment, such as sexually transmitted diseases or unintended pregnancies.
+When binge-drinking and alcohol use coincide, dangers include alcohol poisoning (which can be deadly), brain damage, and sexual health issues stemming from poor judgment, such as sexually transmitted diseases or unintended pregnancies.
 If the drinker is already pregnant, this can lead to birth defects.
 Those with bulimia may suffer from bleeding and pain caused by exposure of alcohol to tissues damaged by vomiting.

 People with eating disorders sometimes turn to marijuana and other relaxant drugs as a means to cope with the anxiety of the disorder and the pressure of trying to keep it a secret.
 Relaxants do just what their name implies and make many users feel as though they are in a more relaxed state, although not everybody reacts the same way to these drugs.
 For some, they may actually have the opposite effect and increase stress as a result of feelings of paranoia.

 Beyond its impact on an eating disorder, marijuana can negatively impact brain development, and contribute to increased heart rate and breathing problems.
 It can also worsen symptoms of some mental disorders, such as schizophrenia.